liangxiang/OST_Project/README.md

 Further posibly improvement:
 ---
-* Delete function is missing, you cannot delete a post or a blog.
+* Delete function is missing, you cannot delete a post or a Question.
 * Uploaded images should be managed.
 You cannot delete any uploaded things.